 The latest assessment of the black-footed cat population was performed in 2016.
 The IUCN has placed the population in its "Vulnerable" category.
 The researchers caution that the assessment may not be accurate due to the difficulty in finding the cats.
 Their patchy distribution, low density, and nocturnal and secretive habits make it hard to find them.
 The IUCN suspects that the population is decreasing, however.

-Since it's such a small animal, farmers don't consider the black-footed cat to be a threat to their livestock.
+Since it's such a small creature, farmers don't consider the black-footed cat to be a threat to their livestock.
 However, it's killed in traps designed for larger animals and is also killed when it eats poisoned bait food set out for other predators.
 The IUCN mentions predation by domestic animals as a possible threat as well as road collisions.
 The cat's main predators in nature are black-backed jackals and caracals.
-Habitat shifting due to climate change may also be affecting the cat.
+Habitat shifting due to climate change may also be affecting the animal.